jlee8020/restaurants/README.md

 ## Developer Ahas:
 Have a back up plan.

+## User Story:
+Marie is a fun loving yet uptight tech company CEO who is going to Austin for a 4 day conference.
+She has never been to Austin and was expecting a bunch of horses and cowboys/cowgirls roaming around town.
+By some twist of fate she saw and flagged down Sam Grey Horse for local advice.
+Sam gladly pulled out his phone to show her the list of amazing food places to try in Austin!
+And so Marie had indulge in guilt and pleasure at Gourdough's public house and also had a quiet dinner at Josephine's as well as Odd Duck.
+Thanks to Sam Grey Horse and Food Lovers Marie can't wait to visit Austin again!

 ## Prototype View:
 - Here is my initial drawing of the playing field: